 a.
 The report is more than 16 pages and/or incomplete and/or not submitted on time.

 b.
-The 4D model is incomplete and/or not finished/submitted on time.
+The 3D model is incomplete and/or not finished/submitted on time.

 c.
-The video is incomplete and/or not submitted on time.
+The team has failed to produce a video or the video is more than 4 minutes and/or incomplete and/or not submitted on time.

 d.
 The team or any of its members has used external resources except as allowed.